 After two full years of “emergency,” there have been no measures to relocate, protect, or provide basic services to the evicted communities as had been promised in the original decree.
 Instead, these policies have caused severe hardship for Roma and Sinti across Italy.
 In particular, uprooted Roma children have found it nearly impossible to continue their schooling.

 Members of the Omerovic family were subjected to the census in Milan.
 They have brought their case to court, along with nine other claimants.

-The Justice Initiative has intervened ad adiuvandum in domestic proceedings in Milan challenging the Nomad Emergency Decree to argue that the provisions violate European law and should be referred to the Court of Justice of the European Union.
+The Justice Initiative intervened ad adiuvandum in the domestic proceedings in Milan challenging the Nomad Emergency Decree, arguing that the provisions violated European law and should have been referred to the Court of Justice of the European Union.

 Roma Database.
 The collection and processing of personal data from a single ethnic group amounts to the processing of personal data which effectively reveals ethnic origin, in violation of Article 8 of the EU Data Protection Directive.

 No Informed Consent.
 The Roma and Sinti targeted by the Nomad Emergency Package did not give their unequivocal and informed consent to participating in the census, in further violation of the EU Data Protection Directive.